Andres Bautista: Commission on Elections (2015–2017)

 On April 28, 2015, President Benigno Aquino III signed Bautista's appointment as the new chairman of the Commission on Elections (COMELEC).
 This appointment played an important role in the 2016 Philippine general election, where many issues and accusations circulated in the media and online social networks about the apparent manipulation of the election results by the Liberal Party, the dominant political party at the time.
 Following the election, all 6 members of the commission issued a memorandum criticizing Bautista's "failed leadership".

-The camp of losing vice-presidential candidate Ferdinand Marcos Jr. claimed and presented reports of irregularities in the hash code of the data provided by the COMELEC's transparency server.
+The camp of losing vice-presidential candidate Bongbong Marcos claimed and presented reports of irregularities in the hash code of the data provided by the COMELEC's transparency server.
 COMELEC explains that this happened as the result of the correction of the character 'Ñ' which did not render properly in the output.

 Another accusation claimed by the Marcos camp was the reports of another discrepancy in the data provided by the same transparency server, where the number of votes have been slightly decreased further.
 Bautista explained that this occurred as the result of their intentional act of removing the "test votes" which were apparently included in the official vote counts by accident, and reported by the transparency server.
 Still Marcos supporters believed the massive cheating was done through manipulation of the voting system and that Bautista had a direct hand in it.

 In its decision dated December 28, 2016, the National Privacy Commission found the COMELEC guilty of violation of the Data Privacy Act of 2012 for a data breach that led to the leakage of personal data of 1.3 million overseas Filipino voters as well as fingerprints of 15.8 million people and recommended the filing of criminal charges against Bautista under Section 26 of the Act.
 On March 25, 2021, the Court of Appeals dismissed Bautista's petition for review.